NeoLegends/sutp/standard/SUTP.md

 ### Chunks

 A chunk MUST begin with a chunk header.
 A chunk header consists of a 16 bit number that identifies the type of the chunk and a 16 bit number that specifies the length of the payload in bytes _excluding_ length of the chunk header and _excluding_ padding.
 Each chunk MUST be padded to a size multiple of 4 bytes by inserting 0-3 0-bytes at the end.
+If not specified, chunks MAY occur multiple times in a single segment.

 `|<16 bit> type of chunk|<16 bit> length of chunk payload|<length bytes> payload|<0-24 bit> padding|`